Banno/ux-lint/README.md

 });
 ```

+A `language` option can be passed in the options to specify the format of the code (`html` or `javascript`), so that the appropriate linters are run.

 ## Contributing

 Want to propose a change to our style (and therefore linting) conventions?
 Want to add another linting tool?
 Pull requests and suggestions are welcome.